Skip to content

 Passkey support

-• Bitwarden password manager (free; recommended where you use both Windows and Apple or a browser other than Safari on Mac); synchronised everywhere you have installed it
+• Bitwarden password manager (free – or very low cost if you store 2FA in it as well); recommended where you use both Windows and Apple; and on Linux); synchronised everywhere you install it

 • 1Password (similar to Bitwarden, but paid subscriptions only)